-- the inflation present in the country: i.e. how much prices increase on average per year in a certain currency
+- the inflation present in the country: i.e. how much do prices increase on average per year in a certain currency ?

 Since our article is aimed at general public education, we will not go into this in more detail and will give approximations.
 Here is the synthesis:

-It can be seen that taking into account price inflation in Vietnam, currency dilution (loss of the value of the VND against the USD), interest rates that seemed very high are not so attractive in the end when compared to the Livret A passbook available in France.
+Taking into account price inflation in Vietnam, it can be seen that currency dilution (loss of the value of the VND against the USD) and interest rates that seemed very high are not so attractive in the end when compared to a fixed foreign saving account in your home country.
 When you add the guarantees offered by Vietnamese banks regarding insurance and default risks in return, you realize that you shouldn’t bet your entire savings strategy on these investment opportunities.

 For those who come to Vietnam without having a solution to transfer money, Transferwise is the easiest way to avoid paying exorbitant fees.
-Whether for personal or professional use, Transferwise seduces by the fact that there are no unpleasant surprises to use the service.
+Whether for personal or professional use, Transferwise interests customers by having no unpleasant surprises.
 The costs are even among the lowest on the market.
-As the service supports more than 300 currencies worldwide, Transferwise is the ideal partner for tourists who want an account with multiple possibilities and which at the same time could still be used even when leaving Vietnam to move to another country.
+As the service supports more than 300 currencies worldwide, Transferwise is the ideal partner for tourists who want an account with multiple possibilities and could still be used even when leaving Vietnam to move to another country.

-It is true that the service is quite new in Vietnam, with only a few years of presence in the Vietnamese banking world, but it does not have much to envy other banks.
+It is true that the service is quite new in Vietnam, with only a few years of presence in the Vietnamese banking world, but it does not have much that other banks envy.
 Those who have already had the opportunity to try Transferwise have enjoyed the experience.
 Already used in other Asian countries such as China, it has never been easier for expatriates to send international money or receive transfers from their accounts in France or Europe.

 When using the Transferwise service, the customer should expect a transfer cost of 1.5% and it takes a maximum of two days for the recipient’s account to be credited.
 Transferwise offers not only the cheapest transfer costs on the market, but also the fastest transfers for expatriates.
-Moreover, since it is possible to verify in advance the amount to be received at the end of the transfer, regardless of the destination currency, it is easy to compare the service with the payment system and assess how practical and cheaper it is.
+Moreover, since it is possible to verify the amount to be received at the end of the transfer in advance, it is easy to compare the service with the payment system and assess how practical and cost effective it is.
 In addition, to make a transfer, it is sufficient to indicate the name of the recipient, his account number, his bank code and the BIC/SWIFT code.